-In 2020, the Compensation Committee met five times.
+In 2021, the Compensation Committee met four times.
 The average duration of each meeting was approximately 1.5 to 2 hours.
-Due to the COVID-19 pandemic, four of the five meetings were held by videoconference.
+Due to the COVID-19 pandemic, all meetings were held by videoconference.
 During these meetings the Committee reviewed, among other things, the short-term and long-term incentive plan parameters as well as the alignment of Executive Committee and Board of Directors compensation with the Company's principles and policy.
 The Committee also reviewed the design of the long-term incentive plan to ensure alignment with the Givaudan 2025 strategy.
 The Chairman, the Chief Executive Officer, the Head of Global Human Resources and/or the Head of Compensation and Benefits attended relevant sections of the meetings.